alexanderronan/GrIS/README.md

 * Jonathan W. Chipman (jonathan.w.chipman@dartmouth.edu)
 * Erich Osterberg (erich.osterberg@dartmouth.edu)

+Funded by the Department of Earth Sciences, Dartmouth College & NASA.

 This repository contains the following paths: [Data](/Data/), [Environments](/Environments/), and [Scripts](/Scripts/).
 [Data](/Data/) contains all relevant data files that are generated from the python scripts in [Scripts](/Scripts/).
 [Environments](/Environments/) contains the python environments needed to run the relevant python scripts.